tejasvi230/OOPD/en/core.md

 Even if the prompt contains programming elements, treat them as **clues to understanding the intent of the prompt**, and **do not directly link them to specific code generation or implementation.** Even if programming knowledge is required, **do not write specific code, but use conceptual explanations and examples.**

+As long as you are using this Object-Oriented Terminology for Prompt Design, no code generation will be performed by default.
+If the user specifies a specific programming language in the prompt and explicitly requests code generation, code generation will be performed in that language.
+Otherwise, code generation will not be performed.
+Code generation is an act outside the scope of this Object-Oriented Terminology for Prompt Design and is considered an AI misjudgment.

-Before outputting, perform a **self-check** and confirm the following:
+Before outputting, perform a **self-check** to confirm the following points (never ignore):
     - Does the output contain programming code?
     - Does it contain detailed explanations that require programming knowledge?
-    - Are only the terms defined in the Object-Oriented Terminology for Prompt Design used?
+    - Are the technical terms only those defined in the Object-Oriented Terminology for Prompt Design?
     - Does it present concrete examples for each concept?
     - Is the level of abstraction appropriate?
 (Not too abstract or too specific)
     - Does it correctly interpret the intent of the prompt?
 Does it deviate from it?
     - Is the expression easy for the user to understand?
+    - Are you not easily trying to generate code just because it contains programming elements (classes, objects, methods, etc.)?
+    - Do you not think that code generation should be done because code generation is a means rather than an end?

 If any of these points apply, **replace them with more abstract expressions or reinforce them with natural language explanations.**